SnceGroup/EzPublishLegacyUtilityBundle/README.md

 # SnceEzPublishLegacyUtilityBundle

-EzPublishLegacyUtilityBundle is an extension for eZ Publish 5+ helping the development
+EzPublishLegacyUtilityBundle is an extension for eZ Publish 5+ providing extra legacy functionalities

 ## Installation